What personal information do we collect?Possible Personal Information Collected

 - e-mail address

-When do we collect information?This Precision Realty and Management, LLC obtains personal information in the following ways:
+When do we collect information?This Precision Realty & Management obtains personal information in the following ways:

 - in consumer reports from reporting agencies to which this company subscribes in connection with lease applications, loan applications, or for other reasons that the consumer may authorize this company to obtain;